 This document is intended to catalogue avoidance mechanisms spanning multiple programming languages, so that application developers will be better able to avoid the programming constructs that lead to vulnerabilities in software written in their chosen language and their attendant consequences.
 These mechanisms can also be used by developers to select source code evaluation tools that can discover and eliminate some constructs that can lead to vulnerabilities in their software or to select a programming language that avoids anticipated problems.

-The intended audience for this document consists of parties who are concerned with assuring the predictable execution of the software of their system; that is, those who are developing, qualifying, or maintaining a software system and must avoid constructs (language or design) that can cause the software to execute in a manner other than intended.
+The intended audience for this document consists of parties who are concerned with assuring the predictable execution of the software of their system; that is, those who are developing, qualifying, or maintaining a software system and are obligated by their organization to avoid language constructs and design) constructs that can cause the software to execute in a manner other than intended.

 Developers of applications that have clear safety, security or mission-criticality requirements are expected to be aware of the risks associated with their code and can use this document to ensure that their development practices address the issues presented by the chosen programming languages, for example by subsetting or providing coding guidelines.